BU Insurance Calculator: Accurately calculate your occupational disability pension and plan financial security

 These clauses are crucial for solid protection.

-Tax Aspects: Properly Handling Contributions and Pensions
+Tax Aspects: How to Properly Handle Contributions and Pensions

-The right amount of disability insurance pension is crucial to maintain your standard of living in the event of a claim.
-Experts often recommend securing about 80 percent of your net income.
-For a net income of €3,000, this would amount to a €2,400 disability pension.
-When calculating, consider all ongoing costs like rent, loans, and living expenses.
-Don’t forget to also factor in contributions to health insurance and any taxes on the disability pension.
-A pension set too low, for example, only €1,000, is often insufficient.
-An accurate calculation of your required disability pension is essential.
-This ensures that your financial gap is covered.
+The right amount of disability pension is crucial to maintain the standard of living in the event of an emergency.
+Experts often recommend securing about 80 percent of net income.
+With a net income of 3,000 euros, this would mean 2,400 euros in disability pension.
+Take into account all ongoing expenses such as rent, loans, and living costs when calculating.
+Don't forget to factor in contributions to health insurance and any potential taxes on the disability pension.
+A pension set too low, for instance only 1,000 euros, is usually not sufficient.
+An accurate calculation of your needed disability pension is essential.
+This ensures that your financial gap is closed.

 Ongoing monthly fixed costs (rent, utilities, energy).

-Expenditure on food and clothing (approx. €400-600 per person).
+Costs for food and clothing (approximately 400-600 euros per person).

-Insurance premiums (health insurance, liability, etc.).
+Insurance premiums (health insurance, liability insurance, etc.).

 Expenses for mobility (car, public transport).

-Possible maintenance obligations.
+Any maintenance obligations.

-Final Checklist: The Most Important Points Before Signing
+Completion Checklist: The Most Important Points Before Signing

-Your checklist before signing:
+Your checklist before signing up:

 Abstract referral: Pay attention to the exclusion of this clause.

-Prognosis period: Ideally six months.
+Forecast period: Ideally six months.

-Duration: Until the planned retirement age, at least until 67 years.
+Term: Until the planned retirement age, at least until 67 years.

 These points will help you find a strong contract.